KeithHayes23/amplify_react/README.md

 ```
 amplify delete
 ```
+After delete:
-Be sure to delete the src/aws-exports.json file.
+1. Be sure to delete the src/aws-exports.json file.
+2. You can run amplify init to restart the build process assuming you didn't delete the IAM user.